hpxmlwg/hpxml/guide/source/program_administrator/opportunities_benefits.rst

   consistent across multiple jurisdictions, software developers are creating more advanced QA systems to evaluate incoming data and guide quality assurance activities.
-The more automated desk reviews of projects for compliance with incentive and program rule become, the more you can maintain quality while reducing labor costs to manually review files.
-In some cases, automated approvals can allow contractors to seek incentive or financing approvals while they are still on-site with the customer.
+The more automated desk reviews of projects for compliance with incentive and program rules become, the more you can maintain quality while reducing labor costs to manually review files.
+For one of the pilot programs, Arizona Public Service, time spent completing desk QA reviews has decreased by as much as 50% per project.
+In many implementations, programs are pursuing automated approvals can allow contractors to seek incentive or financing approvals while they are still on-site with the customer and further reduce the program administration costs per project.
 * **Improved Program Analytics.** Improving both the quality and consistency of the data collected allows programs to complete comprehensive, ongoing analytics.
 HPXML data extracts can speed up or enhance measurement and